PaimaStudios/paima-engine/paima-standalone/README.md

 # Paima Standalone

 Wrapper around `Paima Engine Core` that serves as an entry point for others to create brand new paima games.
-Its output is an executable that can read custom configs and execute custom javascript code.
+You can think of it as taking all of the code from one of our game repositories that imports the `Paima Engine Core` modules and hiding it in an executable.
+This output can then read custom configs and execute the rest of the code needed to implement a game.

 ## Usage

 Currently the library is in development, unpublished, and to be used and tested locally.

+This guide assumes you're already familiar with the whole paima tech stack.
+It summarizes the steps needed to package `paima-engine` and distribute it safely to the public.
+It also explains the different steps we had to take for now and their limitations.

+## Development

+To try out `paima-engine` as a standalone following steps are needed.

+- `npm run prepare:sdk` separates public helper modules from the rest of paima-engine and prepares them in the `packaged/paima-sdk` folder.
+- `npm run build:binary` repackages the whole `paima-engine` code accessed from `paima-standalone` into a single JS file and bundles it together with the `paima-sdk`, `templates` and `*.wasm` files into an executable.
+- Choose one of the executables and move it to the folder of your choice.
+Also, create a `.env.${process.env.NODE_ENV || development}` file with the configuration.
+- During the first run it will prompt you to select one of the templates you want to use for your game.
+This can be also passed as an argument to the executable eg. `./standalone-node18 generic`.
+Then it will prepare the `paima-sdk` and `game` folders for you.
+- In the game folder you need to run `npm run initialize` to install dependencies.
+- `npm run pack` is then used to build you code for the executable.
+- Ensure you have a running database that the executable can connect to.

+Running the executable now starts up the `funnel` and created `api` server for the frontend.

 ## Building the executable